agentmorris/camera-trap-ml-survey/README.md

 IoT system with computer vision pieces for managing camera traps, currently in Southern California.
 They refer to having processed 1.2M images, and have used Inception with some clever synthetic data generation to get pretty good results.

-&ldquo;...is deployed at the UCSB Sedgwick Reserve, a 6000 acre site for environmental research and used to aggregate, manage, and analyze over 1.12M images.&rdquo;
+"...is deployed at the UCSB Sedgwick Reserve, a 6000 acre site for environmental research and used to aggregate, manage, and analyze over 1.12M images."

 ### EventFinder